Bhagalpur Junction railway station: Developments

 The construction of Pirpainti–Godda–Hansdiha new rail line is under progress and Hansdiha–Padeyahat (हंसडीहा-ैड़ेयाहाट) section is opened on 17 September 2019.

-Godda–Hansdiha Section of Pirpainti–Godda–Hansdiha new rail line is opened on 04 April 2021.
+Godda–Hansdiha Section of Pirpainti–Godda–Hansdiha new rail line is opened on 4 April 2021.

 The Electrification of Jamalpur Locomotive Workshop (established on 8 February 1862 as the first full-fledged railway workshop facility in India) is started.
 Maintenance and repairing of Electric Locomotive are also started.

+There is a plan to build the first railway terminal of Bhagalpur Junction near Baunsi Bridge (Chaudharidih village).
+All six platforms of the station will be made to accommodate of 24 coaches.Shunting yard will be constructed till Bhikhanpur Gumti number 2. as well as preparations are also underway to build an underpass.
+Speed of tracks will be increased from 110 kilometers per hour to 130 KMPH in Jamalpur-Bhagalpur-Sahibganj railway section. the speed of Bhagalpur-Dumka railway section will be increased to 110 kilometers per hour.